Dallin H. Oaks: BYU president

-After the resignation of Ernest L. Wilkinson as BYU's seventh president, Neal A. Maxwell, who was the commissioner of the Church Educational System, created a search committee for a new president, without any specific candidates in mind.
+After the resignation of Ernest L. Wilkinson as BYU's seventh president, Neal A. Maxwell, who was then commissioner of the Church Educational System, created a search committee for a new president, without any specific candidates in mind.
 Both Wilkinson and University of Utah Vice President Jerry R. Anderson recommended to Maxwell that Oaks be interviewed.
-He was offered the position and assumed his duties on August 1, 1971.
-From 1971 to 1980, Oaks served as BYU's eighth president.
-Oaks oversaw the creation of the J. Reuben Clark Law School and the Graduate Business School.
-Bruce C. Hafen was Oaks's primary assistant in the process of setting up the law school.
+Oaks was offered the position and assumed his duties as BYU's eighth president on August 1, 1971.
+In this capacity, he oversaw the creation of the J. Reuben Clark Law School and the Graduate Business School.
+Bruce C. Hafen closely assisted Oaks in the process of setting up the law school.

 Although university enrollment continued to grow and new buildings were added, neither was done at the pace of the previous administration.
-Unlike his predecessor, Oaks took a hands-off approach to the discipline of the university students specifically in relation to the Church Educational System Honor Code.
+Unlike his predecessor, Oaks took a hands-off approach to the discipline of the university students, specifically in relation to the Church Educational System Honor Code.
 He believed that disciplinary matters should be delegated to the dean of students.
 Oaks was well-liked and became a popular president, standing in contrast with the austerity of the Wilkinson administration.
-Oaks created a Faculty Advisory Council where faculty members could be elected to the committee.
+He created a Faculty Advisory Council whose members were elected from among the university's faculty.
 He also instituted a three-tiered system of general education examinations for undergraduates.

 When Oaks took office as BYU president, he retained Robert K. Thomas as academic vice president and Ben E. Lewis as executive vice president, the same positions they had held under Wilkinson.
 Early in his administration, Oaks sought to delegate more authority to deans and department chairs.
 He also worked to create standardized lines of authority within the university.